 Howard is a poli-sci grad who fell into technology because he was too lazy to do it either manually or for more than an hour at a time.
 He knows just enough to be dangerous with several MS-related technologies, including ASP, SQL and .NET technologies.
 He is happily married and lives in the Mid-Atlantic region of the US and enjoys a wide litany of subjects including (but not limited to) history (that he is not old enough to remember), politics (watching, not practicing), chess (Chinese and Western), technology (in its various forms), science (both natural and physical) and playing video games with his son (which is a normally friendly rivalry but can get heated on occasion).

 Denis has been working with SQL Server since version 6.5.
 Although he worked as an ASP/JSP/ColdFusion developer before the dot com bust, he has been working exclusively as a database developer/architect since 2002.
 In addition to English, Denis is also fluent in Croatian and Dutch, but he can curse in many other languages and dialects (just ask the SQL optimizer) He lives in Princeton, NJ with his wife and three kids.

 onpnt (Ted Krueger)

-Ted Krueger is a SQL Server MVP and has been working in development and database administration for 13+ years.
+Ted Krueger is a SQL Server MVP and Author that has been working in development and database administration and the owner of a successful consulting business, DataMetrics Consulting.
 Specialties range from High Availability and Disaster / Recovery setup and testing methods down to custom assembly development for SQL Server Reporting Services.
 Ted blogs and is also one of the founders of LessThanDot.com technology community.
 Some of the articles focused on are Backup / Recovery, Security, SSIS and working on SQL Server and using all of the SQL Server features available to create stable and scalable database services.

 gmmastros (George Mastros)